kjliew/qemu-3dfx/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XE47KTASERX4A)
 ### A Note to Donation
 The purpose of the donation is for preserving retailed CD/DVD games in their originality.
 It may be used to purchase the game online or from local thrift shops.
 The donation is **NOT** the ticket for one to learn how to use QEMU Virtual Machine in general.
 Sometimes, it may be difficult to get virtualization acceleration working and that would result in serious degradation of game experience with QEMU.
 It is a **willing donation pledge and non-refundable**.
-Many classic Windows games also have re-releases from GOG/Steam that work on Windows 10/11 and modern Linux.
+Many classic Windows games also have re-releases from GOG/Steam that work on modern Windows and Linux.
 It can be an option to consider before making a donation.

 Donations without leaving notes on **Platform of Choice** are regarded as upper-class donors who have no desire in exercising donor's privileges.
 A measure to avoid unneccessary spamming on emails.
 Donors are expected to proactively follow up the communication to exercise donor's privileges as wished.
 All donations are tracked in PayPal transaction history.
 Only **"ONE"** platform of choice per donation.
 Upgrades eligibility are limited to the **SAME** platform of choice.
 ### About Game Election
 The game election serves the purpose of allocating additional focus and resources to make them work.
 Sometimes, it means considerable efforts in researching, debugging and tracing the games to root cause the failures and come up with solutions.
-It is **optional** to make game election upon donation.
+It is **OPTIONAL** to make game election upon donation.
 My YouTube channel has video demos of games which already worked and more may be showing up periodically.
-It is typically a safe assumption that games using the same engine (IdTech1/2/3, LithTech, Unreal etc.) would also work, too.
+It is typically a safe assumption that games using the same engine (IdTech1/2/3, LithTech, Unreal etc.) would work, too.
 The _N_ counts of eligibility would only be accounted once the game were made to work.
-If upgrades were neccessary, it would be a **free upgrade** for QEMU binary packages.
+If upgrades were neccessary, it would be a **FREE upgrade** for QEMU binary packages.